CaSToRC-CyI/eurocc-tutorials/cyclone-tutorials/docs/tutorials/t02_accessing_and_navigating_cyclone.md

 > If you are having trouble ssh/logging, refer to the troubleshooting steps at the end or try again the process from the beginning.

+---

-## 2.5.
-Managing Data and Directories on Cyclone:
+## 2.6.
+Managing Data and Directories on Cyclone

-### 2.5.1.
+### 2.6.1.
 Home Directory Structure

 When you log in, your home directory (`/nvme/h/<username>`) typically contains: